 Past research has been supported by funding from multiple sources such as the Australian Research Council’s Discovery, Linkage and LIEF schemes, Australian Synchrotron and the Sugar Research Association.

-Academic staff in the School of Environment, Science and Engineering can provide supervision for various discipline areas.
+Academic staff in the Faculty of Science and Engineering can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

 Research Highlight: With a 30 year history of excellence in teaching and research, Southern Cross University's Faculty of Science and Engineering has an outstanding international research profile.
 The World Heritage rainforests, reefs, beaches, estuaries, large rivers, mountains and national parks provide living laboratories for learning and research.